wutka/scheml/README.md

       first-part second-part))
 ```
 Notice that you need an extra pair of parens when deconstructing an abstract type because
-the type constructor looks like a function.
+the value constructor looks like a function.
 That is, in the previous let statements
 where the binding for a simple variable was `(foo some-expression)`, the binding for an
 abstract type is `((Pair foo bar) some-expression)`.